Hedge fund billionaire Dan Loeb slams Nestle's 'muddled' strategy

 "We are concerned that Nestle does not fully appreciate the rapidly occurring shifts in consumer behavior that threaten its future," he wrote.
 Third Point has set up a dedicated website, NestleNOW, to press its case, including a 34-page presentation.

-Nestle didn't immediately respond to a request for comment outside regular office hours.
+Nestle didn't immediately respond to a request for comment.

 In February, CEO Mark Schneider said the company is "trying to be sure that we're in sync with our shareholders."